Chazzers/js-bootcamp/notes.md

 A string is a value that is typed between quotes: ‘Hello World’.
 A few characters are hard to get between quotes like: ‘’.
 When a \ is typed inside a string the next character is considered special. ‘hi\nhi will give:

-hi
-hi
+`hi
+hi`

 The + operator can be used on Strings to make multiple strings glue together. ‘i’ + ‘ like’ = i like.

 The difference between single or double quotes is which type of quote you need to escape inside of them.
 Backtick-quoted strings (template literals) can do a few more tricks.
-They can embed other values. `half of 100 is ${100 / 2}`  = half of 100 is 50.
+They can embed other values.

+`'half of 100 is ${100 / 2}'`

+Zal dit weergeven in de console:

+**half of 100 is 50.**

 ### Unary Operators